JDBDT/jdbdt/src/site/markdown/Tutorial.md

     }

 The `truncate(theTable)` statement [truncates](DBSetup.html#Clean) the `USERS` table.
-Then `teardown(theDB, true)` frees up any internal resources used by the [database handle](DB.html) and closes the database connection.
+Then `teardown(theDB, true)` frees up any internal resources used by the [database handle](DB.html) and closes the underlying database connection.

 #### Per-test setup and tear-down <a name="TheTestCode.SetupAndTeardown.PerTest"></a>

-In `UserDAOTest`, the `saveState` and `restoreState` methods are executed respectively before and after each test; observe the `@Before` and `@After` JUnit annotations in each method below.
+In `UserDAOTest`, the `saveState` and `restoreState` methods are executed respectively before and after each test, in line with the `@Before` and `@After` JUnit annotations in each method below.
+Their purpose is to make sure each test starts with the same initial database state
+([described earlier](Tutorial.html#TheTestCode.SetupAndTeardown.Initial)),
-Their purpose is to make sure each test starts with the same initial database setup ([described earlier](Tutorial.html#TheTestCode.SetupAndTeardown.Initial)), making use of [JDBDT save-points](DBSetup.html#SaveAndRestore).
+making use of [JDBDT save-points](DBSetup.html#SaveAndRestore).